aokellermann/yaycache/README.md

 * pacscripts - tries to print out the {pre,post}\_{install,remove,upgrade}
                scripts of a given package.

+* pacsearch - a colorized search combining both -Ss and -Qs output.
+Installed packages are easily identified with a `[installed]`, and local-only packages are also listed.

 * rankmirrors - ranks pacman mirrors by their connection and opening speed.

 * updpkgsums - performs an in-place update of the checksums in a PKGBUILD.